You are here

-All proposed oral history projects intended for donation to Mudd Library should be discussed well in advance with a Mudd Library staff member (email@example.com).
+All proposed oral history projects intended for donation to Mudd Library should be discussed well in advance by emailing a Mudd Library staff member.
 After consulting with a staff member, please complete the Oral History Project Statement, which will outline the parameters of your project.

 The interview(s) should be conducted in a quiet room with minimal background noise and possible distractions.
 We recommend using two pieces of recording equipment during the interviews to ensure that the audio and/or video is captured.
 The interviewer should record a "lead" at the beginning of each session that consists of the names of the interviewer and interviewee, date of the interview (full month/day/year), interview's location, and proposed subject of the recording or name of the oral history project.

 The interviewer should secure a release form, by which the interviewee transfers his or her rights to the interview to Princeton University.
 The standard release form provided by Mudd Library should be signed at the end of the interview or at the end of the last recording session if the interview takes place over multiple days.
 There is also a release form that the interviewers will be asked to sign and return.